Access ACT Government information

 - public notices and media releases

-- open data which you can use and share
+- open data sets which you can use and share

 - annual reports and financial statements

-- FOI disclosure logs containing FOI applications, decisions and released information (excluding personal information).
+- Freedom of Information (FOI) disclosure logs containing FOI applications, decisions and released information (excluding personal information).

 Ask us for the information

-If the information you need is not publicly available, you may be able to get it by asking us.
+If the information you need isn’t available online, you may be able to access it by asking us.
+You can:

-- the relevant area in an ACT Government directorate
+- contact the relevant area in an ACT Government directorate

 Asking for your personal information